TheLetterJ0/YGO-Scrambler/README.md

 Good news!
 Wham Bam Duel and I have been doing a scrambled version of the Progression Series formula on [his YouTube channel](https://www.youtube.com/@whambamduel).
 You can see the playlist [here](https://www.youtube.com/playlist?list=PLWB6oGocBDhSjoIEvsT857FMLtcbTSnY4).
 It is just as chaotic as you might imagine, and it didn't take long for amazing interactions to start appearing.

 ## "Can I Make Content Using the YGO Scrambler Too?"
 Of course you can!
 Please let me know if you do, because I want to see it.
 (The best place to reach me is probably Discord, where I am `The Letter J`.
-You can find me in several Yu-Gi-Oh servers, including the Project Ignis server.)
+You can find me in several Yu-Gi-Oh servers, including the Project Ignis server.
+Or use the Discussions tab here on the repository.)

 ## Known Issues/Bugs
 * The YGO Scrambler has only been tested on Windows so far.
 I *think* it should work on other systems, but I make no guarantees.